krshrimali/nvim-autorunner/README.md

 To ThePrimeagen, thank you so much for being the most positive person in the community, I saw you building your scripts, and it really "inspired" me to not give up learning.
 I'm still learning, but thank you for your content, streams, and hard work for everyone!
 Checkout his [YouTube channel](https://www.youtube.com/c/ThePrimeagen) and [Twitch](https://www.twitch.tv/ThePrimeagen).

 Plugin: [nvim-buildme](https://github.com/ojroques/nvim-buildme/).
 I first started using it, and then thought to build my own.
 Feel free to check it out as well!

+## Request to all

+I understand that this might not be close to what everyone will expect, and that's why it's out here - I am looking for your feature requests, bug reports or issues, any questions - feel free to drop in the issues, and I'll make my best attempt to help.

+This plugin is still in active development, and no-where close to a stable release, but I'm working in that direction.
+It should be useable though! :)